-Homemade playdough is heaps of fun for young kids to play with, simple and easy to make, and inexpensive too!
-It is a great sensory play idea for hands-on early learning activities like letters, numbers and colors.
-Playdough loves to pretend, create, build, imagine and discover!
-Our playdough recipes below are easy to customize to suit your kids’ interests, seasonal themes, or holidays.
+Do you want to make your own playdough but don’t know where to start?
+Or maybe you have made tons of playdough and are looking for some new ideas!
+Homemade playdough is tons of fun for young kids to play with, simple and easy to make, and inexpensive too!
+Our printable playdough recipes below are easy to customize to suit your kids’ interests, seasonal themes, or holidays.

 - Cream of Tartar (consider buying in bulk)

 - Cheap Hair Conditioner

 - Powdered Sugar

 PLAYDOUGH TIP: With the no-cook and cooked playdough recipes you can experiment with the amount of cream of tartar you add.
 Less makes for softer playdough, and more makes for firmer playdough.
 This might be a fun activity to set up as a science experiment for older kids!

 YOU MAY ALSO LIKE: 17+ Things To Do With Playdough

 There are other fun (and scented) ingredients you can add to homemade playdough, such as: